Friday, 17 August 2018

 Account

-Account refers to a summarised record of relevant transactions of a particular head at one place.
+An account refers to a summarised record of relevant transactions for a particular head at one location.

 Income

-Income is a wider term, which includes profit also.
-Income means an increase in the wealth of the enterprise over a period of time.
+Income is a broader term which includes profit as well.
+Income refers to an increase in the wealth of an enterprise over a specified period.

 Stock

-The goods available with the business for sale on a particular date is known as stock.
+The goods available for sale by the business on a particular date are known as stock.

 Cost

-Cost refers to the expenditures incurred in acquiring manufacturing and processing goods to make it saleable.
+Cost refers to the expenditures incurred in acquiring manufacturing and processing goods to make them saleable.

 Voucher

-The documentary evidence in support of a transaction is known as the voucher.
-For example, if we buy goods for cash we get cash memo, if we buy goods on credit, we get an invoice, when we make payment we get a receipt.
+The documentary evidence supporting a transaction is known as the voucher.
+For example, if we buy goods for cash, we receive a cash memo; if we buy goods on credit, we receive an invoice; and when we make a payment, we receive a receipt.

 1. What is the amount of capital with which Mr Gopal started the business?